JamesWenlock/AmbisonicBellTexture/README.md

 Output will be generated on the desktop as a wave file called called testCTK

-For information on individual methods and arguments the Bell Texture help file can be found in the Help browser
+For information on individual methods and arguments, the Bell Texture help file can be found in the Help browser

 ## Built With